isomerpages/moe-temaseksec/_prospective-students/Open House 2022/FAQs.md

 Programmes for NT students are specially tailored to increase core competencies and self-management skills.
 NT students are also offered up to six subjects at N-level of which Science is a compulsory subject.

 **10\.
 Will students in the Normal Course have opportunities to take some subjects at higher level when they are in Temasek Secondary School?**

-For the Lower Secondary, they are able to do so through Subject-Based-Banding (SBB).
+<br>For the Lower Secondary, they are able to do so through Subject-Based-Banding (SBB).

 Through SBB, Sec 1 NA and Sec 1 NT students can take higher level subjects (at Normal Academic and/or Express levels) if they meet the qualifying criteria.
 The SBB subjects available are English Language, Mathematics, Science and/or Mother Tongue Language.